Updated 21 October 2021

 Finally, you'll need to 'assign authority' to your new accountant, meaning you permit them to do things like file tax returns on your behalf.
 You can do this in a couple of minutes at https://www.gov.uk/appoint-tax-agent.

-Looking for a new accountant in your area?
+Looking to change your current accountant or for a new accountant in your area?
 Unbiased can match you with an accountant that meets your unique needs.
 Use our comprehensive search tool to get started.

 Let us match you to your